 I now own an E-30, which also has a similar USB socket and must use Olympus Studio 2 for the Mac for tethering.
 I don’t want to risk damaging the body, so will only tether using something like the JerkStopper or other device to protect the camera.

 Another problem that I encountered with Olympus Studio 2 was software crashes.
-During nearly every shoot, at least once Olympus Studio 2 would freeze and only work again after rebooting my Mac.
-As a Mac user I rarely encounter this situation — normally it’s easy to force quit and restart the application without rebooting.
+During nearly every shoot, at least once Olympus Studio 2 would freeze and only viagra online no prescription work again after rebooting my Mac.
+As a Mac user I rarely encounter this situation — normally it's easy to force quit and restart the application without rebooting.
 Rebooting and initializing everything takes some time, and is not good during a studio shoot with clients and models on set!
 I generally take a break to sort it out, but it does waste valuable studio and talent time, and stops the flow of the shoot.

 Olympus Studio 2 has a great time lapse feature, however, I recently discovered that time lapse does not work with Mac OS 10.6 (Snow Leopard) or OS 10.7 (Lion).
 It does work with 10.5 (Leopard).
 I checked with Olympus customer support, and they responded: